Generic selectors

 1. Suitcases & travel bags

-As you grow older you upgrade your luggage – bigger sizes, better quality… But you always keep the old ones “just in case” (no pun intended).
+As you grow older you upgrade your luggage – bigger sizes, better quality – but you always keep the old ones “just in case” (no pun intended).

-Donate the excess and let someone else benefit from you unburdening yourself.
+Donate your excess suitcases, carry-on bags, backpacks, and cosmetics bags, and let someone else benefit from you unburdening yourself.

 And you can find affiliate links for the packing cubes I use here, and the compression bags here.

-2. beach cover-ups
+2. Beach cover-ups

 Kaftans, sarongs, shawls… They’re delicate and flimsy and only worn a few times a year, if even.

-3. hats & sunglasses
+3. Hats & sunglasses

 A lot of these are picked up inexpensively on sun holidays and then rarely see the light of day again.

 And I get it – they’re easily damaged or lost (so long, blue sunglasses) so you don’t want to splash out on quality ones.
+(Personally I buy my sunglasses at the local dollar store.)

 Stick to the ones that you like and that actually suit you, and set the rest free.

-4. travel id & documents
+4. Travel ID & documents

 If you no longer need it, you can go ahead and (safely) dispose of it.
-(We were able to get rid of a lot of our visa documentation when our green cards came through.)
+We were able to get rid of a lot of our visa documentation when our green cards came through.

-5. laundry supplies
+5. Laundry supplies

 One of the worst things about traveling is all the packing and unpacking.
 No-one wants to face into Mount Washmore when they return from a trip, so let’s make things a little easier.